• Skip to main content

 Who will love it?
 Boardwalk walkers, shoppers, parasailers and water-skiers, sunset-watchers, and those who love the whole “beach town” experience.

-People who love a little bit of everything will find a lot to do at grand bend – the 20 acres of sandy beaches draw both the party-hard crew and families alike.
+People who love a little bit of everything will find a lot to do at Grand Bend – the 20 acres of sandy beaches draw both the party-hard crew and families alike.
 To cater to such diversity, the downtown has had to rise to the occasion, meaning lots of activities, theatres, and restaurants to enjoy!

 Grand bend is another one of the few accessible blue flag status beaches, and boasts some hefty watersports for thrill-seekers.